ersul4ik/SWC-registry-javascript/README.md

 ```

+## Issues and Features

+Maru relies on [Jira](All issues and new features will be tracked in Jira -> https://diligence.atlassian.net/secure/RapidBoard.jspa?rapidView=25&projectKey=MARU&view=planning&selectedIssue=MARU-79&epics=visible&selectedEpic=MARU-76) to track issues and keep track of new features.

 ## Contribute

 The preferred IDE for developing Maru is [Visual Studio Code](https://code.visualstudio.com) and the Prettier code formatting plugin.
 The custom settings that should be used are as follows: